IgorBatyukov/recommendation-system/README.md

 # Simple Recommendation System

-The system consists of two services:
+This system consists of two services:

-FastAPI auto generated API documentation is available in both services by `/docs` endpoint.
+1. Generator: Generates recommendations.
+2. Invoker: Retrieves recommendations and checks the cache.

+Both services offer auto-generated FastAPI documentation accessible at the /docs endpoint.

 ### Generator
 This service is a Python FastAPI application with a POST /generate endpoint.